 Microwave Radiation, when used to transfer data from Point-A to Point-B, is comprised of micro-second pulses of electrical power sprayed through the atmosphere.
-Microwaves either penetrate or reflect off of anything or anyone in their path, The data transferred are electrical impulses or “bullets” traveling at the speed of light, about 670 million miles per hour.
-These pulses of data transmission can cause biological harm to many living organisms, including humans,
+Microwave radiation either penetrates or reflects off of anything or anyone in its path.
+The data transferred are electrical impulses or “bullets” traveling at the speed of light, about 670 million miles per hour.
+These pulses of data transmission can cause harm to many living organisms, including humans,

 How Do Microwaves Radiate Over Long Distances?

 Electromagnetic waves are produced whenever charged particles are accelerated.
-In the near-field region (within 3-4 wavelengths from the source antenna charges), waves are incoherent, erratic and choppy with high micro-second peaks of Electric and Magnetic fields.
-This creates a toxic “hell-stew” of powerful zaps, crackles and pops that are difficult to characterize with any degree of accuracy.
-Unfortunately, this is the range where people typically hold their wireless devices.
-Whenever one sends/receives digital data wirelessly from their device, a toxic spherical cloud, 36″ to 48″ in diameter, forms around the device, exposing everyone nearby to peaks of RF/MW radiation.
+In the near-field region (within 3-4 wavelengths from the source antenna charges), waves are incoherent, erratic, and choppy, with high micro-second peaks of Electric and Magnetic fields.
+This creates a toxic “hell-stew” of powerful zaps, crackles, and pops that are difficult to characterize with any degree of accuracy.
+Unfortunately, this is the range where people typically hold their wireless devices, and where many “smart” home appliances or other IoT things, sensors, robots, machines, etc. may be found.
+Whenever one sends/receives wireless digital data from a device, machine, or “thing”, a toxic spherical cloud, 36″ to 48″ in diameter, forms around it, exposing everyone nearby to peaks of RF/MW radiation.

-How Do Microwaves Send and Receive Digital Data?
+How Does Microwave Radiation Send and Receive Digital Data?

-There are an infinite number of combinations of wavelength, frequency, intensity and modulation, the mathematical transformations that encode data onto a carrier wave.
-Each combination is a new digital fingerprint that uniquely identifies a new manmade potentially toxic agent that, when transmitted into the air, instantly fills our homes, schools, workplaces or public spaces.
-Below is a list of the Microwave frequencies that – with the advent of 5G – will be added to our already EMF saturated airwaves.
+There are an infinite number of combinations of wavelength, frequency, intensity, and modulation, the mathematical transformations that encode data onto a carrier wave.
+Each combination is a new digital fingerprint that uniquely identifies a new human-made, potentially toxic agent that, when transmitted into the air, instantly fills our homes, schools, workplaces or public spaces.
+Below is a list of the Microwave Radiation frequencies that – with the advent of 5g – will be added to our already EMF saturated airwaves.

-The Panoply of Microwave Frequencies/Wavelengths in a 4G/5G World
+The Panoply of Microwave Radiation Frequencies/Wavelengths in a 4g/5g World

 - Wi-Fi: 2450 MHz = waves 5 inches long (unlicensed)